-No. The magnet in the MRI scanner will not affect your ETV.Back to top
+No. The magnet in the MRI scanner won’t affect your ETV.Back to top

 What other precautions do I need to take?

 You should always wear a MedicAlert® bracelet or necklace stating that you have hydrocephalus with an ETV.
-If you are ever seriously ill or hurt and need medical help, it will inform emergency services workers about your ETV.
+If you’re ever seriously ill or hurt and need medical help, it will let emergency services workers know about your ETV.
 You can purchase this type of bracelet or necklace at most drug stores.
-For more information, visit the MedicAlert® website at: www.medicalert.com
+For more information, visit the MedicAlert website at: www.medicalert.org

 You should also carry a wallet card at all times that states you have hydrocephalus with an ETV.
 Your nurse will give you a wallet card to fill out.Back to top

-When should I call my doctor or nurse practitioner?
+When should I call my doctor or nurse practitioner (NP)?

-Call your doctor or nurse practitioner if you are having any of the following signs and symptoms that your ETV is not working properly or you have an infection:
+Call your doctor or NP if you’re having any of the following signs and symptoms:

 - A temperature of 100.4° F (38.0° C) or higher